About this video

 Burnout is not a new phenomenon, but its increased visibility has given the issue more focus and light, especially in high-stress related fields and professions.
 New studies and more research interest have indicated that individuals practising or researching medicine rank especially high on the burnout scale.
 In a study conducted by our module speaker, Dr Susana Banerjee in the journal Annals of Oncology, more than 70% of young oncologists in Europe suffer from symptoms of burnout.

-You will come away with a new understanding of what burnout is, how you can support yourself in having a healthy work-life balance and use your institution in both seeking support from and providing support to its members.
+You will come away with a new understanding of what burnout is, and how you can support yourself in having a healthy work-life balance and use your institution in both seeking support from and providing support to its members.